A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers

-The performance profiles for these initial additive noise and multiplicative noise tests are shown in \Cref{fig:additive} and \Cref{fig:multiplicative}, respectively.
-We see that Q-SASS has an advantage over the baseline SASS algorithm in terms of both iteration metric and sample metric with both types of noise.
+The performance profiles for these initial additive noise and multiplicative noise tests are shown in \Cref{fig:additive} and \Cref{fig:multiplicative}, respectively. \ml{The way to read these plots is as follows.
+There is one curve for each algorithm.
+Consider a given curve and a point on that curve.
+Suppose the $x$-value of the point is $r$.
+Then, its corresponding $y$-value is the percentage of all instances that the algorithm was able to solve (as defined above) while using at most a factor $r$ times the cost (e.g. number of iterations or samples) of the best algorithm for that instance.} We see that Q-SASS has an advantage over the baseline SASS algorithm in terms of both iteration metric and sample metric with both types of noise.